it-objects/terraform-aws-terra3/README.md

 [![pre-commit](https://github.com/it-objects/terraform-aws-terra3/actions/workflows/pre-commit.yaml/badge.svg)](https://github.com/it-objects/terraform-aws-terra3/actions/workflows/pre-commit.yaml)

-Welcome to Terra3 - An opinionated Terraform module for quickly ramping-up 3-tier-architecture solutions in AWS!
+Welcome to Terra3 (beta) - An opinionated Terraform module for quickly ramping-up 3-tier-architecture solutions in AWS!

 This repository contains a collection of Terraform modules that aim to make it easier and faster for customers to get started with a 3-tier-architecture in AWS.
 It can be used to configure and manage parts of or the complete stack consisting of
 * a static website served from S3 via Cloudfront